|Liston Rear Range , DE|

 Head Keepers: Daniel Bailey (1904 – 1905), William Harrington (1905 – 1913), Harry E. Spencer, Sr. (1913 – 1927), Charles R. Manlove (at least 1930).

 Photo Gallery: 1

 Located just east of Highway 13 near Biddle's Corner.
-The lighthouse is owned by the Coast Guard, and the dwellings are privately owned.
+The lighthouse and dwellings are privately owned.
 Grounds/dwellings/tower closed.

-The lighthouse is owned by the Coast Guard, and the dwellings are privately owned.
+The lighthouse and dwellings are privately owned.
 Grounds/dwellings/tower closed.

 Pictures on this page copyright Kraig Anderson, used by permission.